 To add to your exciting and eclectic adventures, dine at Café Lucia.
 Sip on a delicious libation while dining on the covered patio.
 The Portuguese-influenced restaurant awakens your senses and tantalizes your taste buds.
 Order the Chourico Crusted Day Boat Scallops.
 These delicate scallops arrive pan-seared resting on a bed of sweet potato puree, leek confit, and molho cru.
 In the fall, the sea bass comes served over kale and fire-roasted corn with a mojo sauce.
 No meal is complete without the Malasadinhas, traditional Portuguese cinnamon-sugar-coated donuts.

 Look beyond the expected and visit beautiful and bucolic Sonoma County to experience its more exhilarating and eclectic side.
-Be sure to check out more great articles about visiting Sonoma County from our Wander writers.
+For more ideas about visiting Sonoma County, see these articles from our Wander writers.

 As is common in the travel industry, the writer was provided with accommodations, meals, tours, and other compensation for the purpose of review.
 While it has not influenced this review, the writer believes in full disclosure of all potential conflicts of interest.